mwunsch/weary/README.md

 Authentication, by default is done by either `Weary::Middleware::BasicAuth` or `Weary::Middleware::OAuth`.
 Both are just Rack middleware, and can be used in any Rack stack.

 The point is, **it's just Rack**.

-## Requestable

-`Client`,`Resource`, and `Request` include a Module named `Requestable`.
-Using this module, it's easy to cascade certain pieces of configuration down from the stack.

-For example, you can call `Client#adapter` to change the adapter for all of the resources of that client.
-Or you can call `Resource#adapter` to change the adapter for requests built for that resource.
-OR you can call `Request#adapter` to change the adapter for just that request.

 ## Weary needs your help.